 The rear axle and leaf sprigs were removed, along with the fuel tank.
 We had purchased a Skyline R33 rear suspension from Foreign Engines, complete with the viscous limited slip differential and disc brakes.
 Measurements showed that this rear suspension would fit under the Studebaker frame with no trimming, even with the ride height lowered 1 inch.
 Sean had the suspension mounted in one day, except for the springs/shocks.
 The Skyline rear struts were much too long, and there was not room for the large diameter springs.
 We purchased some Carrera small body shocks and chrome plated springs which just fit with the wheels we are using.
 The rear steer mechanism was removed and replaced with a piece of tubing, so the actuator is now just a rear toe adjustment.

 A friend gave us an almost new exhaust system from an Audi S4 turbo, and it was very easily adapted for our needs.
 Even the presilencer was dished out in the middle to make room for the drive shaft.
-The mufflers are dual path, so I can choose the “quiet mode” or straight through, similar to some later Corvettes and other cars.
+The mufflers are dual path, so I wired the valves open for the straight through mode – still very quiet.

 The Skyline 5 speed transmission is longer than the original Studebaker 3 speed, and the shifter was coming up under the bench seat except when it as moved all the way aft.
 I know someone shorter than I will want to drive it, so we made a “dog leg” shift lever that will clear when the seat is moved forward.
 I cut a panel out of the Skyline floor tunnel so I could use the stock Skyline inner shift boot.